 Since its inception in 2013, the RDA has grown rapidly.
-As of Dec 2019, it now has over 9,500 individual members based in over 137 countries.
+As of March 2020, it now has almost 10,000 individual members based in over 144 countries.
 In light of this growth, the RDA Council concluded in 2017 that the overall strategy needed to be revisited to create a resilient organisation able to deliver on its commitments and satisfy the community and stakeholders.
 In November 2017, four sub-committees were created, one of which focused on regional engagement.

 The first step in determining the relationship between RDA and potential regional members was for Council to draft a white paper.
 This was consulted on at Plenary 11 in Berlin where a decision was made to convene a small task force of regional representatives to further iterate the proposal.
 A draft framework that outlines the mutual expectations and benefits between RDA and the Regions was developed.
 This was reviewed by Council in June 2018 and an open regional engagement meeting was held at Plenary 12 in Gaborone to begin a period of consultation.

 A revised version of the RDA Regional Engagement Framework document (v 4 - 3 March 2020) which includes the Regional engagement governance model is available for consultation here

 Some clarifications on the Framework are provided below:

 - RDA Regions are proposed as a new membership category.
 This does not supersede individual membership, which remains free and open to all, irrespective of whether the Region in which they are based is a contributing partner.
 This also does not supersede organisational membership of RDA.
 The implications of the regional engagement framework model for organisational membership will be investigated by Council together with the Organisational Advisory Board (OAB).

 - The development of RDA Regions is envisaged as a mechanism to ensure the ongoing success and sustainability of RDA.
 Formal partnership arrangements will be agreed between the RDA Foundation and Regions to outline the contributions and benefits each brings to the partnership.